Stormwater Fee

 What the rate study found across all properties

-- Non-residential: The most common change is an increase of $0 to $25 per month, with the largest increases falling on properties that have substantial impervious area relative to their water use.
+- Non-residential: The most common change is a modest monthly increase, with the largest increases falling on properties that have substantial impervious area relative to their water use.

 - Revenue distribution: The residential share shifts slightly from 34 percent to 37 percent of total utility revenue, reflecting the cost reallocation tied to impervious area.

-Source: Raftelis and Jacobs rate modeling presented at the April 1, 2026 public workshop.
-See the Rate Study and Fees page for the full workshop deck.
+Source: Raftelis and Jacobs rate modeling presented at the April 1, 2026 public workshop and refined through ongoing rate study work.
+See the Rate Study and Fees page for the full workshop deck and current status of all rate study elements.

 Hard Questions, Direct Answers